staruth0/reepls-web/brainstorm.md

   (Allows for options like edit profile, change password, etc)
 - When the profile uid is present, it means we are on the profile page of another user

+- Only show reactions on click of react button
-- Read alout in app language
+- Read alout in app language chosen at signup
 - Reduce height pop over items
 - Add cognitive mode icons
 - Emoji picker dark mode
-- Should display multiple media with ... to show
+- Should display multiple media with slider to show
-- See more, see less colored? bolded?
+- See more, see less ---colored? bolded?
 - Replace icons images with icon pack icons
 - auth and other layoust moved accordinaly